 On no account must we use a computer to rewrite the document or email and simply delete the exempted passages so that the resulting document appears as though they did not exist.
 The one circumstance where this would be permissible would be where the only redacted parts are personal information such as people's names and the covering letter explains this.
-Responsible Dept: The Trust Implementation Date: | April 2014 Policy Review Date: November 2022

-- 20. If a request would cost more than the appropriate limit, $(\pounds 450)$ we can turn the request down, answer and charge a fee, or answer and waive the fee.
+- of determining if the information is held, locating and retrieving the information, and extracting the information from other documents.
+We cannot take into account the costs involved in determining whether information is exempt. - 19.
+If a request would cost less than the appropriate limit, (currently £450) we can only charge for the cost of informing the applicant whether the information is held and communicating the information to the applicant (e.g. photocopying, printing and postage costs). - 20.
+If a request would cost more than the appropriate limit, (£450) we can turn the request down, answer and charge a fee, or answer and waive the fee.
 If we decide to charge a fee, and do not have other powers to do so, we can charge on the basis of the costs outlined in Appendix 4. - 21.
 We may wish to consider whether calculating the cost of the fee outweighs the cost of providing the information.
 In practice, we will aim to respond to straightforward enquiries free of charge and charge where the costs are significant. - 22.
 If we are going to charge, we must send the enquirer a fees notice and do not have to comply with the request until the fee has been paid.
 Appendix 4 gives more information on charging.